 - Project Examples - work plans, budgets and deliverables from a number of recently completed MPG projects to help inspire and inform your projects.

 - Application Training - training on using the online system and preparing a competitive MPG application will be offered through GoToWebinar on Tuesday, August 8, 2017 from Noon-12:45.
 Register for the training here.

 - Create an online "New User" account – (if you don't already have one) following the instructions provided on the online application log in page.
 If you already have an account, log in and update any contact information that may have changed.
 Note that all individuals identified as Municipal/Authorizing Officials or Grant Administrators must register for an account.

-- Initiate an online application – only the M/AO, or Administrator who is authorized by the M/AO, can "initiate" a Municipal Planning Grant 2017 application.
-The online application and instructions will become available in mid-August.
+- Initiate an online application – only the M/AO, or Administrator who is authorized by the M/AO, can "initiate" a Municipal Planning Grant application.

 - Application Instructions - use these page by page instructions to complete the online application forms and electronically submit.